getify/You-Dont-Know-JS/scope-closures/ch1.md

 It's important to note that compilation doesn't actually *do anything* in terms of reserving memory for scopes and variables.
 None of the program has been executed yet.

 Instead, compilation creates a map of all the lexical scopes that lays out what the program will need while it executes.
-You can think of this plan as inserted code for the run time, which defines all the scopes (aka, "lexical environments") and registers all the identifiers (variables) for each scope.
+You can think of this plan as inserted code for the runtime, which defines all the scopes (aka, "lexical environments") and registers all the identifiers (variables) for each scope.

-In other words, while scopes are identified during compilation, they're not actually created until run time, each time a scope needs to run.
+In other words, while scopes are identified during compilation, they're not actually created until runtime, each time a scope needs to run.
 In the next chapter, we'll sketch out the conceptual foundations for lexical scope.